merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 %(anvi-estimate-metabolism)s can produce a variety of output files.
 All will be prefixed with the same string, which by default is `kegg-metabolism`.
 If you want to change this prefix, use the `-O` flag.

 {{ codestart }}
-anvi-estimate-metabolism -c CONTIGS.db -O my-cool-prefix
+anvi-estimate-metabolism -c %(contigs-db)s -O my-cool-prefix
 {{ codestop }}

 **Including only complete modules in the output**